BetaNYC/NYC-CIF/lessons/01-02-How-to-journal.md

 ## Why you need to journal

-Journaling is an important step in project management.
+Journaling is a part of [the Lean Start up method](http://theleanstartup.com/principles) and is an important step in project management.
 It creates a time and space to reflect on what issues you have addressed; issues that you could address; issues you _should_ address.
 Consider this time your daily safe space.

 We are asking you to journal because we can not keep track of everyone of your projects and issues.

 ## Steps to journaling.